California’s largest fire burns homes as blazes scorch West

 Five federal firefighters were in stable condition Sunday after being burned when swirling winds blew a lightning-caused wildfire back on them in eastern Montana on Thursday.
 The five were building a defensive line at the Devil’s Creek Fire in Garfield County when the weather shifted suddenly.

 Elsewhere in California, the 104-square-mile (269-square-kilometer) Tamarack fire south of Lake Tahoe continued to burn through timber and chaparral and threatened communities on both sides of the California-Nevada state line.
-The fire, sparked by lightning July 4 in Alpine County, has destroyed at least 10 buildings.
-It was 27% contained Sunday.
+The fire, sparked by lightning July 4 in Alpine County, California has destroyed at least 23 buildings, including more than a dozen in Nevada.
+It was 27% contained Sunday, and officials were able to lift evacuation orders.

 Heavy smoke from that blaze and the Dixie Fire lowered visibility and may at times ground aircraft providing support for fire crews.
 The air quality south of Lake Tahoe and across the state line into Nevada deteriorated to very unhealthy levels.